appleofeden110/EDA-project/README.md

-EDA project for Aston Uni
+# EDA project for Aston Uni

+Using Jupyter Notebook, project aims to analyse UK Vaccinations excel dataset.
+Data has been given by Aston University tutor.